rurangiza/get_next_line/README.md

 - We also consider that get_next_line() has an undefined behavior when reading a binary file.
 However, you can implement a logical way to handle this behavior if you want to.
+### Forbiden
+- You are not allowed to use your libft in this project.
+- lseek() is forbidden.
+- Global variables are forbidden.

 # 🗺️ Planning (phase 2)